 var resultList = items.SelectMany(x => x.IntArray) .Select(x => x) .Distinct() .ToList();

 Another common culprit when it comes to lengthy lines is the ternary expression.
-I find it helpful to break longer expressions onto two lines:
+I find it helpful to break long expressions into two lines:

-In the above case, it might be even clearer to rewrite the expression as an if/else statement.
+In the case above, it might even be clearer to rewrite using

-var keyword to reduce noise when initialising variables.
+var keyword reduces noise.
 There's no need for this:

 RatherLengthyClassName myObject = new RatherLengthyClassName();